Fairhill median real estate price is $165,091, which is less expensive than 80.4% of Pennsylvania neighborhoods and 85.3% of all U.S. neighborhoods.

 In addition, the Fairhill neighborhood is unique for having just 5.3% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 97.1% of America's neighborhoods.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Fairhill neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Fairhill neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 10.6% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 96.2% of all neighborhoods in America.

 Did you know that the Fairhill neighborhood has more Puerto Rican and Dominican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 61.6% of this neighborhood's residents have Puerto Rican ancestry and 7.2% have Dominican ancestry.